-The Environmental Science and Design Research Initiative (ESDRI) is dedicated to research and investigations within natural and built systems.
+The Environmental Science and Design Research Institute (ESDRI) is dedicated to research and investigations within natural and built systems.

 Co-Directors: Chris Blackwood and Diane Davis-Sikora.
 For more info, see our Contact page.